angular/angular-ja/aio-localized/content/guide/upgrade.md

 <header>Manually create a UMD bundle for your Angular application</header>

-Starting with Angular version 13, the [distribution format][GithubAngularAngularIssues38366] no longer includes UMD bundles.
+Starting with Angular version 13, the [distribution format][githubangularangularissues38366] no longer includes UMD bundles.

-If your use case requires the UMD format, use [`rollup`][RollupjsMain] to manually produce a bundle from the flat ES module files.
+If your use case requires the UMD format, use [`rollup`][rollupjsmain] to manually produce a bundle from the flat ES module files.

 1. Use `npm` to globally install `rollup`